Skip to Main Content

 • Keep your work surface clean.
 Use a household disinfectant to wipe down your desk, keyboard, computer mouse, telephone, and other objects you touch often.
 Follow the directions on the label.

-• If possible, do not use co-workers’ offices, desk or supplies.
+• If possible, do not use co-workers’ office equipment.
 If you need to use them, wipe them down with disinfectant first.

 • Get the flu vaccine as soon as it is available in your community.